flenniken/statictea/docs/signatures.md

 # ParamCode

-Parameter type, one character of "ifslda" corresponding to int, float, string, list, dict, any.
+Parameter type, one character of "ifsldpa" corresponding to int, float, string, list, dict, func, any.

 ```nim
 ParamCode = char